 We know you’ve already handled all of your AC repair and air conditioner service needs way before summer arrived, so what else can you do to keep cool during those days where you can’t get away to an air conditioned oasis?
 Health Canada has a couple tips:

 Spending time outdoors is what summer is all about, but staying safe in the Calgary heat is a requirement.
-And when you do finally make it back to air conditioning, make sure you’ve covered all of your AC repair and air conditioner service needs so you do not have to worry about it breaking down in the heat of the summer.
-Give A1 Chesney Service Experts a call at 587-315-5271 or set up an appointment online if you have any questions about potential AC repair or how you can make certain that your air conditioner is running at its best in the Calgary heat.
+And when you do finally make it back to air conditioning, make sure you’ve covered all of your AC repair and air conditioner service needs so you do not have to worry about it going out in the heat of the summer.
+Give A1 Chesney Service Experts a call at 587-315-5271 or set up an appointment online if you have any questions about potential AC repair or how you can make certain that your air conditioner is working at its best in the Calgary heat.

 - Drink plenty of fluids.
 Sip on your drink even if you don't consider yourself thirsty, as thirst can be an early warning of dehydration.
-If you begin to experience muscle cramping, take a few moments to rest as it may also be an early warning of dehydration or a separate heat-related illness.
+If you begin to experience muscle cramping, take a few moments to rest as it could also be an early warning of dehydration or a separate heat-related illness.